danveitch76/hassio-addons/pi.alert/rootfs/root/pialert/docs/INSTALL.md

 2.9 - Renew your computer IP to unsure you are using the new DHCP and DNS server
   - Windows: cmd -> ipconfig /renew
-  - Linux: shell -> sudo dhclient -r; sudo dhclient
+  - Linux: shell -> dhclient -r; dhclient
   - Mac: Apple menu -> System Preferences -> Network -> Select the network
     -> Advanced -> TCP/IP -> Renew DHCP Lease